Shogunzuka Seiryuden Temple 将軍塚青龍殿

 Emperor Kammu buried a statue in Shogunzuka complete with armor, an iron bow and arrows and swords of a warrior to protect the city.

 Flaming national treasure

 Seiryuden Temple itself enshrines Fudo Myo-o, the revered yet fearsome Buddhist deity, portrayed against a background of flames.
 A thousand-year-old silk painting of the god on display here has been designated a National Treasure.
-You can find various Fudo Myo-o souvenirs on sale, and write your special wishes on paper strips that are burned in an annual ceremony.
+You can find various Fudo Myo-o souvenirs on sale, and write your special wishes on paper strips that are burned in a monthly homa (consecrated fire ritual).

 Besides the observation deck and large main hall, Seiryuden offers small but charming gardens for strolling.
 The maples here are glorious in November, when they are lit up at night.

 On your way to Shogunzuka, why not visit some other historic temples and shrines in the area?
 You could start at Yasaka Shrine facing Shijo Street, then continue through Maruyama Park to Chionin and Shorenin temples before heading to Shogunzuka.